Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Januari 2025 17.27.31 UTC
+- WIB: Rabu, 1 Januari 2025 18.19.48 UTC
-- WITA: Rabu, 1 Januari 2025 18.27.31 UTC
+- WITA: Rabu, 1 Januari 2025 19.19.48 UTC
-- WIT: Rabu, 1 Januari 2025 19.27.31 UTC
+- WIT: Rabu, 1 Januari 2025 20.19.48 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

 Kategori: friendship